bhisaac/5eFP/5eFP-SRD.md

 #### Attack Rolls

-You add DEX to your attack roll when attacking with a ranged weapon, such as a sling or a longbow.
-You can also add DEX to your attack roll when attacking with a melee weapon that has the finesse property, such as a dagger or a rapier.
+If you chose DEX for your attack rolls at character creation, you add your DEX to your attack roll when attacking with a weapon.

 #### Defense